 Ingredients you'll need for this date & walnut cake:

-The spices for this cake are cardamom, cinnamon, clove, and ginger.
+Spices including cardamom, cinnamon, clove, and ginger.
 I love every note that each of these spices add so I would encourage you to add all of them.
 However, if you don't have clove or ginger it would be fine to skip them.
 The cinnamon and cardamom are necessary though!

 This cake is so simple, and here's how it goes: